nolanlawson/dotjs-2016/readme.md

 ???

-But even though Microsoft was the 800-pound gorilla in the room, plenty of others wanted to get in on the emerging web app landscape.
-An article from 2004 notes Java, Flash, and XUL, and Silverlight were the primary competitors for HTML5.
+Well, as this article from the Web Standards Project says, there were lots of vendors "rushing in to stake their turf" in the emerging "rich app" market, including Java, Flash, XUL, and Silverlight (then known as Project Avalon).

+---

+# Rising threats

+???

+Or as Ian Hickson, who is often thought of as the Godfather of HTML5 put it, "we were really scared of Silverlight."

 ---